-Strep A: Why it can be dangerous and what to know
+What is Strep A and what are the symptoms to look out for?

 - Published

-Health officials say parents should be aware of an infection called Strep A after another UK child died from it.
+Health officials say parents should be aware of an infection called Strep A, after children in the UK died from it.

 Since Covid restrictions eased, there are more opportunities for infections like this to spread.
 Cases have been increasing in recent weeks.